 Drain the Inverter/Charger cooling system at the same time as the engine cooling system by disconnecting the hose at the lower fitting on the Power Unit.
-To drain all the coolant, disconnect the upper hose and force the remaining coolant out with compressed air.
+Then reconnect the hose and fill the system through the fill opening.
+Prime the coolant with the coolant pump for two minutes (p.
+3-2).
+Refill as coolant level drops and air is purged from the cooling system.